STHossain/sthossain.github.io/_pages/teaching.md

 ---

+*As a student I am thankful to all my teachers, who gave their best to support me, and honestly without them I would not be here.
+I am equally grateful to all my students who have taught me along the way.*

-*I love teaching and I am deeply grateful to all my students who taught me a lot.
-Here I share some of the resources I've created throughout my teaching journey!
-Feel free to use them however you'd would like.
-I tried to make the notes as error-free as possible, but I know there may still be a few mistakes, so I’d be grateful if you could let me know if you find any, tahnks a lot!*
+*Here, I share some of the resources I’ve created throughout my teaching journey.
+Please feel free to use them in any way you’d like.
+I’ve tried my best to make these notes as accurate as possible, but I know there may still be a few errors.
+If you happen to find any mistakes, I would truly appreciate your feedback.*

+*Thank you so much!!*

 ---